Summertime can either reinforce or redress the inequalities that exist for young people.

 It makes a series of recommendations, including urging local communities to assess summertime needs as part of their planning processes.

-In the summer, kids need “a balance of structured and unstructured time,” said Rebekah Hutton, program assistant for the National Academies of Science, Medicine and Engineering and director of the summertime study.
+In the summer, kids need “a balance of structured and unstructured time,” said Rebekah Hutton, program officer for the National Academies of Science, Medicine and Engineering and director of the summertime study.

 “When there are structured programs, they can be a really great way to deliver services that kids need, especially those in underserved communities,” Hutton said.
 It’s important to make these programs accessible to all, she said.